1cbyc/medical_device_monitor/README.md

 [//]: # ()

-# Nsisong Medical Device Monitoring System User Guide
+# The Nsisong Medical Device Monitoring and Alert System

-## Introduction
+## Overview

 Welcome to the Nsisong Medical Device Monitoring System.
 This guide will help you navigate the dashboard, understand alerts, and view historical data.
+The Nsisong Medical Device Monitoring and Alert System is designed to monitor the status of medical devices (e.g., heart monitors, infusion pumps) and alert healthcare providers of any malfunctions.
+It includes real-time data collection, analysis, and fault detection, with a user-friendly web interface for monitoring device status.

 ## Dashboard Navigation
 - **Real-Time Data**: View real-time graphs of device metrics.